brevzin/cpp_proposals/1240_scalable_reflection/scalable-reflection.md

 For members of classes or namespaces this returns a reflection of the innermost class or namespace.
 For a base class, this returns the class type from which the base class was obtained (only direct and virtual base classes can be reflected).
-For function-local entities that are not class members, `parent_of` returns the a reflection of the enclosing function.
+For function-local entities that are not class members, `parent_of` returns a reflection of the enclosing function.
 For reflections that do not designate an alias or a declared entity, `parent_of` returns an invalid reflection.